tamadasun/Integrated-Movie-Recommendation-and-Analysis/README.md

     - Encoding: Encode categorical features, ensuring all data is in a format suitable for modeling.
 - Data Modeling
     - Collaborative Filtering: Implement collaborative filtering techniques to make movie recommendations based on user preferences and similarities between users or items.
-    - Content-Based Filtering: Apply content-based filtering approaches to recommend movies based on their features, such as genre, cast, or director.
+    - Content-Based Filtering: Apply content-based filtering approaches to recommend movies based on their features, such as overview, cast, or director and nlp technique.
-    - Hybrid Models: Explore the development of hybrid models that combine collaborative and content-based filtering for improved recommendation accuracy.
+    - K-Means model: Apply content-based genre clustering for improved recommendation accuracy.
 - Data Visualization
-    - Model Evaluation: Visualize the performance of different recommendation models using metrics such as precision, recall, and accuracy.
+    - Model Evaluation: Visualize the performance of different recommendation models and showcase Silhouette and Inertia Scores.
     - Feature Importance: Gain insights into the importance of different features in the models through visualizations, aiding in model interpretation.
     - User-Item Interaction: Visualize patterns in user-item interaction matrices to understand user preferences and item popularity.

 ---

-## Part 3: Chatbot Implementation

-In this section, the project will focus on developing and integrating an interactive chatbot to enhance user interaction with our movie recommendation system.

-- Chatbot Development
-    - Utilize NLP library such as NLTK for intent recognition and response generation.
-    - Implement dialog management to maintain context and create a smooth conversational experience.
-    - Fine-tune the chatbot's responses to provide relevant and user-friendly recommendations.
-- Integration with Movie Recommendation System
-    - Connect the chatbot with the underlying movie recommendation models to fetch real-time personalized movie suggestions.
-    - Implement a user interface within the chatbot for users to interact with and receive movie recommendations seamlessly.
-    - Ensure that the chatbot integrates with the recommendation system's data processing components for dynamic and adaptive responses.

----

-## Part 4: Streamlit Application
+## Part 3: Streamlit Application

 In this section, the project will focus on developing a Streamlit application that serves as the user interface for our movie recommendation and analysis platform.

 - Streamlit Development
-    - Design an intuitive layout that incorporates chatbot interaction, movie suggestions, and additional features for an engaging user experience.
+    - Design an intuitive layout that incorporates recommendation function, movie suggestions, and additional features for an engaging user experience.
-    - Implement responsive components within the Streamlit app to showcase real-time movie recommendations based on user preferences.
+    - Implement responsive components within the Streamlit app to showcase real-time movie recommendations based on user input.
 - Integration with Movie Recommendation System
-    - Integrate the Streamlit application with the underlying movie recommendation and chatbot systems.
+    - Integrate the Streamlit application with the underlying movie recommendation.
     - Ensure seamless communication between the Streamlit app and Jupyter Notebook
     - Implement interactive elements within the app for users to provide feedback and refine preferences

 ---

-## Part 5: Evalutaion Metric/Executive Summary/Recommendations
+## Part 4: Evalutaion Metric/Executive Summary/Recommendations

 In this section, the project will evaluate the performance of our movie recommendation system, provide an executive summary of our findings, offer recommendations for further improvement, and conclude our project.